hiroshimamiya/EPIB607/Syllabus.md

 Office hours will be offered weekly in person by the TAs on §Tuesdays 1 p.m. to 2:15 p.m. and Thursdays 2 p.m. to 3:15 p.m. dates and time will be posted on myCourses.
 All office hours will take place in 2011 McGill College.
 There will be a few exceptions to the schedule/location of office hours and these will be posted on myCourses.

+### Graders
+All assignments will be graded by graders.
+They do not have any contacts with students.

 ### Email
 When sending an email please include in the subject heading (EPIB-607 – Inferential Statistics).
 It will be primarily the responsibility of the TAs to respond to emails and every effort will be made to respond as soon as possible.
 Please be aware responses to emails received after 5 p.m EDT/EST or on weekends may be delayed.
 For questions related to assignments, remember to email well in advance of the due date.
 Please be sure to only use your McGill institutional email for communications with the instructor and the TAs